Euan-Mag/School-s-Text-Based-Game/README.md

 Written in Python.

-I worked on this game project during my computer science teacher's two-week absence.
+I worked on this game project since the 14th of November 2024, during my computer science teacher's two-week absence.
 Inspired by the 1989 Capcom game, Sweet Home, I wanted to make a game where the player would be stuck in a mansion and have to find a key to escape while fighting zombies along the way.

-I initially planned to create various allies and enemies, but because I was uncertain about when my teacher would return, I decided to include just one ally (named 'Chester Bennington') and one enemy.
+I initially planned to create various allies and enemies, but because I was uncertain about when my teacher would return, I decided to include just one ally (named 'Chester Bennington') and one type of enemy.

 I focused mainly on planning (seen in the decomposition chart), but towards the end, I completely concentrated on coding the game.